prakharmrsl/easypcceo.github.io/pages/need-modular-power-supply.md

 The goal of a modular power supply is to keep all those extra cables that you don’t use out of the way for a number of beneficial reasons, mainly to make the building process easier.

-When you don’t have any unused cables hanging out, your build process is better, the overall look of your build is better, and even your airflow will improve with less clutter in the way.
+When you don’t have any unused cables hanging out, your build process is better, the overall look of your build is better, and even your [airflow will improve with less clutter in the way](https://forums.tomshardware.com/threads/does-cable-management-effect-airflow.1881393/).{: target="_blank"}

 ## Modular Power Supply vs Regular Power Supply: What’s the Difference?